cr0hn/enteletaor/doc/source/quickstart.rst

 Enteleteaor have 3 super commands available:

- - scan: scanner that discover open brokers.
+ - scan: Discover open brokers.
  - tasks: handle remote tasks.
  - redis: specific actions for Redis server.

 This document contains an overview of enteleteaor with some examples for each super commands.
-If you want learn more, visit the :doc:`attacks`.
+If you want learn more visit the :doc:`advanced`.

 Python versions
 ---------------

 Enteleteaor can run in Python 2.7.x and 3.x.
-Python 3 is recommended, but you cand use python 2.7 without any problem.
+Python 3 is recommended, but you can use python 2.7 without problem.

 Getting help
 ------------